List The Functions Of Proteins In The Text Area Below.

 9. Cell-to-Cell Recognition: The Social Butterflies of the Cell

 Many proteins on the cell surface mediate cell-to-cell recognition and adhesion.
 These proteins enable cells to interact with each other, forming tissues and organs.
 They play crucial roles in development, wound healing, and immune responses.
-For example, cell adhesion molecules (CAMs) are vital for cell-to-cell communication and adhesion.
+To give you an idea, cell adhesion molecules (CAMs) are vital for cell-to-cell communication and adhesion.

 10. Storage: Keeping Essential Resources Safe

 Some proteins function as storage depots for essential molecules.
 Ferritin, mentioned earlier, stores iron, preventing its toxicity.
-Similarly, casein in milk stores nutrients for the developing infant.
-These storage proteins ensure a readily available supply of essential molecules when needed.
+On top of that, similarly, casein in milk stores nutrients for the developing infant.
+These storage proteins ensure a readily available supply of essential molecules when needed Nothing fancy..

 Scientific Explanation of Protein Function: The Role of Structure

-The remarkable diversity of protein functions stems from their intricate three-dimensional structures.
-A protein's structure is determined by its amino acid sequence, dictated by the genetic code.
+The remarkable diversity of protein functions stems from their complex three-dimensional structures.
+That said, a protein's structure is determined by its amino acid sequence, dictated by the genetic code.
 The sequence influences how the protein folds into its unique three-dimensional conformation.
-This conformation includes several levels of organization:

 • Primary structure: The linear sequence of amino acids.